 scopeas query parameter to the endpoint and you get information about the app which wants to access data on behalf of the user.
 If the user wants to grant access you need to send a

 POSTrequest containing basically all OAuth2 relevant information from the url i.e.

 scope, etc. Fusio then checks all values with the registered app and returns an

 redirectUriwhich your frontend can use to redirect the user back to the app.

 Fusio helps you to automatically create a REST API based on a relational table.
-This simplify building simple CRUD apps.
+This simplifies building simple CRUD apps.
 Therefore you can use a provider s.

 In the background a provider creates the fitting routes and assigns the actions.